 As the story goes on, Aubrey follows the promise, but to his terror, he discovers that the lord is alive.
 When both friends meet, Lord Ruthven remembers Aubrey to keep the promise.
 Unfortunately, Lord Ruthven has been seducing Aubrey´s sister and they both are going to marry the day the promise ended.
 That day Aubrey realizes that Lord Ruthven is a vampire, he suffers a mental breakdown, tries to inform his sister about the vampire by sending her a letter before dying.
 But it is too late.
 When the letter arrives her sister lies dead, bloodless, killed by a vampire.

 “the subject of the “uncanny” undoubtedly belongs to all that is terrible- to all arouses dread and creeping horror” (1).

-In “The Vampyre”, when Aubrey realises that Lord Ruthven is a vampire and he is going to marry his sister, he is paralyzed of horror:
+In “The Vampyre”, when Aubrey realises that Lord Ruthven is a vampire and he is going to marry his sister, he is paralyzed by horror:

 “Night passed on without rest to the busy inmates of the house; and Aubrey heard, with a horror that may more easily be conceived than described, the noises of busy preparations” (32).

 Polidori’s work is a clear example of the uncanny defined by Freud, the main plot spins around the secret that is hidden by a long-known character Lord Ruthven.
 When his vampirism comes to light, Lord Ruthven becomes a stranger to the reader and Aubrey.
 This revelation is given by a series of uncanny sources that produce terror.
 One of these devices is the constant repetition of the same events through the narrative.
 Wherever Aubrey goes and meets a woman, she passes away by being murdered by a vampire.
 Dead is a recurrent repetition that leads to terror, especially when Aubrey realizes that his friend is a vampire.
 Terror is related to the uncanny, as Freud wrote: